Acne Treatment Geelong

 As we enter our teenage years our bodies begin to mature.
 This maturation also includes our skin, which, once matured, starts producing oil from glands that develop during adolescents.
 It is these glands that have possibility of turning into Acne.
 This is why traditional acne does not begin until the teenage years.

-In young women, the fluctuation in their hormones during their monthly menstrual cycle can also lead to a sudden increase of acne appearance.
+In women, the fluctuation in their hormones during their monthly menstrual cycle can also lead to a sudden increase of acne appearance.
 It is for this reason that many Doctors prescribe young woman with the contraceptive pill.
 The pill serves to regulate the hormone levels and thus limit the onset of acne during the cycle.

 Unfortunately, if your Mum, Dad, or siblings have suffered from acne then it is more likely you will to.
 Obliviously, there is very little you can do to change your genetics, but that is why a proper skin care program and controlling other factors like stress and diet are extra important in limiting your acne.